What is a Prototype? A Guide to Functional UX

 Prototypes are essential for identifying and solving user pain points with participants during usability testing.
 Testing prototypes with end-users enables UX teams to visualize and optimize the user experience during the design process.

-Another common misconception about prototyping is that it only needs to be done once or twice at the end of the design process—not true.
+Another common misconception about prototyping is that it only needs to be done once or twice at the end of the design process— it’s not true.

 One of our mottos that we believe at UXPin is “test early and test often.”

-According to Elementor’s Director of UX, the website building platform’s designers’ – average four to five prototyping sessions, depending on the complexity of a given design.
+According to Elementor’s Director of UX, the website building platform’s designer – there should be an average of four to five prototyping sessions, depending on the complexity of a given UI design.

-You should prototype every possible iteration of your design—even your early basic ideas for solving a user need.
-Prototyping shouldn’t be reserved only for beta tests of the final version; you should test any and every version of your product!
+Teams should create a prototype of every possible iteration of the design—even your early basic ideas for solving a user need.
+Prototyping shouldn’t be reserved only for beta tests of the final version; you should test basic and more complex versions of the end-product.

-If testing a prototype produces new insights about how end-users will interact with your product, then it’s worth taking the time to gather user feedback and iterate—whether that’s paper, low-fidelity or high-fidelity.
+If testing a prototype produces new insights about how users interact with your product, then it’s worth taking the time to gather user feedback and iterate—whether that’s paper, low-fidelity or high-fidelity.

 Types of Prototypes